Chart Color Schemes

 Household Composition

-Watsonia has a typical household mix, with a higher-than-average median household size
+Watsonia has a typical household mix, with a fairly typical median household size

-Family households account for 73.9% of all households, including 34.5% couples with children, 26.4% couples without children, and 11.7% single parent families.
-Non-family households constitute the remaining 26.1%, with lone person households at 23.1% and group households comprising 3.1%.
-The median household size is 2.6 people, which is larger than the Greater Melbourne average of 2.5.
+Family households constitute 73.9% of all households, including 34.5% couples with children, 26.4% couples without children, and 11.7% single parent families.
+Non-family households account for the remaining 26.1%, with lone person households at 23.1% and group households comprising 3.1%.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households